jingweio/ES-GNN/README.md

 <img src = "https://github.com/jingweio/ES-GNN/blob/main/analysis_correlation.png">
 </p>
 <p align = "left">
 Figure 4: Feature correlation analysis.
-Two distinct patterns (task-relevant and task-irrelevant topologies) can be learned on Chameleon with \mathcal{H} = 0.23, while almost all information is retained in the task-relevant channel (0-31) on Cora with \mathcal{H} = 0.81.
+Two distinct patterns (task-relevant and task-irrelevant topologies) can be learned on Chameleon with $\mathcal{H}$ = 0.23, while almost all information is retained in the task-relevant channel (0-31) on Cora with $\mathcal{H}$ = 0.81.
 On synthetic graphs in (c), (d), and (e), block- wise pattern in the task-irrelevant channel (32-63) is gradually attenuated with the incremental homophily ratios across 0.1, 0.5, and 0.9.
 ES-GNN presents one general framework which can be adaptive for both heterophilic and homophilic graphs.
 </p>

 ## Robustness Analysis